ckelsey/image-cropper-service/README.md

   Downloads the image from the supplied url, creates a large, small and thumbnail variants from the supplied options and uploads to a specified S3 bucket

   You must create a s3.config.json file in the root of the repo.
-There is an example called s3.config.example.json
+There is an example called s3.config.example.json.
+The access key supplied in the config needs write permissions to the bucket you provide

   ### Query string params if method is GET, or post params